AqwamCreates/AqwamCreates/README.md

 # My Best Repositories

 * [DataPredict](https://github.com/AqwamCreates/DataPredict) - A Machine And Deep Learning Library For Roblox (Over 2.7K views and 38 likes.
-Used by university students and personal projects.)
+Used by university students and other people's personal projects.)

 * [MatrixL](https://github.com/AqwamCreates/MatrixL) - A Matrix Library For Roblox.
 Used by DataPredict Library.